Mithgol/fidorest/README.md

 * ![(TODO: not ready)](https://img.shields.io/badge/TODO-%28not_ready%29-001f3f.svg?style=plastic) Unsubscribe from an echomail area (declare that it's no longer interesting).

 Additionally, an interface for automatic configuration of points (similar to [FRL-1033.003](http://ftsc.org/docs/frl-1033.003), but more simple and RESTful) is planned.
+Theoretically it can be also used to establish links between nodes.

 Theoretically the rules of echomail areas can also be made available via some FidoREST interface.